RobertKielty/la-hostfile-gnr8r/README.md

 ### Linux Academy local hostfile generator

 *Small project that I used to learn some Selenide/Selenium browser automation.
-Might be useful for other Linux Academ Subscribers*
+Might be useful for other Linux Academy Subscribers*

 [Linux Academy](https://www.linuxacademy.com) is an online learning platform dedicated to teaching Cloud Technologies.